preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/shared-links/index.rst

 Permissions
 *************
-The description below apply to Omnia 6.11 and eaerlier.
-In Omnia 6.12 and later, the permissions settings for Shared Links has been moved to the general Permissions settings for the business profile: :doc:`Permissions for a Business Profile </admin-settings/business-group-settings/permissions/index>`
+In Omnia 6.11 and eaerlier, the settings for permissons to work with Shared Links was found here.
+In Omnia 6.12 and later, these permissions settings has been moved to the general Permissions settings for the business profile: :doc:`Permissions for a Business Profile </admin-settings/business-group-settings/permissions/index>`

+This description still apply:

 Shared Links for this Business Profile has a seperate Permissions setting, so any user can be set as a Shared Links administrator.
 This includes external users that has been invited in the Azure AD, meaning they can log in with their own Microsoft 365 account.